Ladvien/ladvien.github.io/_posts/2019-05-26-data-analytics-mysql-queries.md

 **Closing**
 Whew, these are the basic of a SQL query, but, it's just the beginning.
 There are many more parts to SQL queries, such as `AND`, `OR`, `<>`, `!=`, `JOIN`, functions, `UNION`, `DISTINCT`--we've got a lot more to do.
 But!
 No worries, you've totally got this.

-Don't believe?
+Don't believe me?
 Don't worry, I'm going to let you prove it to yourself.
 Let's do some homework! :)

 # Homework